Optimal quantization with branched optimal transport distances: Background and preliminaries

-We will consider a class of quantizers which include optimal quantizers and that we call \emph{mass-optimal quantizers}.
-They will be used to establish the full $\Gamma$-convergence result in \Cref{sec:gamma}, and may also provide a notion of Voronoï cells, called \emph{Voronoï basins}, in the setting of branched optimal transport (see \Cref{voronoi_basins}).
+We will consider a class of quantizers which is broader than optimal quantizers and that we call \emph{mass-optimal quantizers}.
+They will be used to establish the full $\Gamma$-convergence result in \Cref{sec:gamma}, and may also provide a notion of Voronoi cells, called \emph{Voronoi basins}, in the setting of branched optimal transport (see \Cref{voronoi_basins}).